-I was interested in how his first drama post-military service does in South Korea, and hint… it’s doing well, AT ALL.
+I was interested in how his first drama post-military service does in South Korea, and hint… it’s not doing well, AT ALL.

 I can argue that it’s his lowest-performing drama in years since he gained massive popularity with the huge success of “Empress Ki.”

 While Ji Chang Wook dramas following “Empress Ki” didn’t do amazingly in South Korea in terms of ratings, they still pulled good ratings, enough to make a hallyu star out of him.
 His fans adore him and would literally watch everything that has his face in it, me being one of those fans.

 Today, I’d like to discuss with you guys the reasons why “Melting Me Softly” failed to live up to expectations and why it failed to get good ratings in South Korea.

 As the title reads, this article is obviously subjective and it’s about my own thoughts on this drama, take this with a grain of salt and if you mind people expressing critical opinions, please don’t proceed to read this article.

 “Melting Me Softly” had rather lackluster ratings up until this point of the article writing.
 It’s safe to say that it’ll continue to waver around the 1-2% for the remaining of its run time.